Malaysia Airlines Flight 17: Criminal prosecution

 The trial reconvened on 7 March 2022, with the defence presenting oral arguments.
 On 17 November 2022, the court handed down life sentences to three defendants, Igor Girkin, Sergey Dubinskiy and Leonid Kharchenko for the murder of 298 passengers and crew.
 A fourth defendant, Oleg Pulatov, was acquitted on grounds of insufficient involvement in the incident.
-The presiding judge, Hendrik Steenhuis, said the court had concluded that MH17 was shot down by a Russian-made BUK missile launched from an agricultural field in eastern Ukraine, citing extensive evidence that did not leave "any possibility for reasonable doubt whatsoever" and that Russia had overall control of the separatist forces in eastern Ukraine when the plane was shot down.
+The presiding judge, Hendrik Steenhuis, said the court had concluded that MH17 was shot down by a Russian-made Buk missile launched from an agricultural field in eastern Ukraine, citing extensive evidence that did not leave "any possibility for reasonable doubt whatsoever" and that Russia had overall control of the separatist forces in eastern Ukraine when the plane was shot down.

+The court concluded that the crew of the Buk Telar system had likely mistaken MH17 for a Ukrainian military aircraft.
+The court further concluded that although the Russian Federation exercised control over the separatist forces, the defendants in the trial did not have combatant status under international law since they were not part of the Russian Armed Forces.

 European Court of Human Rights

 On 10 July 2020, the Dutch government announced that it intended to take Russia to the European Court of Human Rights for "its role in the downing" of Flight MH17.
 By doing so, it said, it was "offering maximum support" to the individual cases already brought to the Court by the victims' families.

-On January 25, 2022, the ECHR ruled that it could adjudicate the case against Russia because evidence had established that the separatist militias were "under the jurisdiction of the Russian Federation" and that Moscow "had a significant influence on the separatists’ military strategy".
+On 25 January 2023, the ECHR ruled that it could adjudicate the case against Russia because evidence had established that the separatist militias were "under the jurisdiction of the Russian Federation" and that Moscow "had a significant influence on the separatists' military strategy".

+On 9 July 2025 the ECHR ruled that Russia was responsible for the downing of the plane and the deaths of everyone onboard.
+It further ruled that Russia had not performed any investigation, had not cooperated with the international investigation and had actively interfered with it, and it had not provided any legal remedy to the victims.

 Convention on aviation legal action

 On 14 March 2022, Australia and the Netherlands announced that they had launched a joint legal action against Russia under Article 84 of the Convention on International Civil Aviation.
+On 12 May 2025, the International Civil Aviation Organization (ICAO) council ruled that Russia was in breach of the Chicago convention and responsible for downing MH17.